-socalled 'New Legislative Framework' (NLF).129 European product safety law has developed on the basis of the NLF since the 1980s and combines statutory, but fairly general, product safety requirements with references to technical norms and standards, relies on private certification agencies for certification of conformity with EU law, and uses the police powers of Member States as a back-up mechanism if it turns out ex post that a certified product causes unacceptable risk.
+certified product causes unacceptable risk.
 The AI Regulation fits well into this regulatory pattern.
-The requirements of 'accuracy, robustness and cybersecurity' (art 15) that must be complied with by high-risk AI systems are as vague as they can be and are in urgent need of specification through technical norms.
-These cannot be found in the AI Regulation itself, but their development is envisaged by art 40 AI Regulation.
-The link to the usual conformity assessment procedures of product safety law is provided by art 41 ff AI Regulation.
-The conditions for affixing the CE marking are defined in art 49 of the AI Regulation, and the powers of the national authorities in the event of safety defects can be based on art 8 of Directive 2001/95/EC on general product safety.130
+The requirements of 'accuracy, robustness and cybersecurity' (Art 15) that must be complied with by high-risk AI systems are as vague as they can be and are in urgent need of specification through technical norms.
+These cannot be found in the AI Regulation itself, but their development is envisaged by Art 40 AI Regulation.
+The link to the usual conformity assessment procedures of product safety law is provided by Art 41 ff.
+AI Regulation.
+The conditions for affixing the CE marking are defined in Art 49 of the AI Regulation, and the powers of the national authorities in the event of safety defects can be based on Art 8 of Directive 2001/95/EC on general product safety.130

 What would be the consequences in terms of liability if the AI Regulation or specific norms of conduct defined therein were qualified as protective norms under national tort law?
-Obviously, breach of duty could be established with the help of art 3(1), (5).
-A full cause of action not only requires breach of duty, but also the causation of damage.131 In this context, the presumption of art 4 AI Liability Directive could come into play and - provided that its requirements are met - help the injured party to prove his case.
+Obviously, breach of duty could be established with the help of Art 3(1), (5).
+A full cause of action not only requires breach of duty, but also the causation of damage.131 In this context, the presumption of Art 4 AI Liability Directive could come into play and - provided that its requirements are met - help the injured party to prove her case.
 In this way, the Proposal on AI Liability would facilitate the enforcement of claims for damages against addressees of the AI Regulation and ensure 'private enforcement' of this segment of product safety law.

-G Filling gaps in the Product Liability Directive
+G. Filling Gaps in the Product Liability Directive

 As elaborated above, the AI Liability Directive serves a supplementary function to the Product Liability Directive.
 It will be relevant in areas that the Product Liability Directive cannot reach.
-These areas lie beyond the infringement of the fundamental
+These areas lie beyond the infringement of the fundamental human interests in life, bodily integrity, health and property that are protected by the Product Liability Directive.
+The question is whether and to what extent national tort law offers protection against damage to or destruction of property used for commercial or professional purposes (below, 1.), wrongful infringements of the general right of personality (below, 2.) and pure economic loss (below, 3.).